FREEFLIGHT PARAGLIDING FAQ's

-If you still unsure why not contact by email (email at top of page on right) and ask the question, if your still un-sure you can always call and ask the questions, please call in office hours.
+If you still unsure why not contact by e-mail and ask the question, if your still unsure you can always call and ask the questions, please call in office hours.

 METEROLOGY FOR PEOPLE ON COURSESSome people become confused with the weather on courses, most of this is done for you up till E. P after this you are required to start predicting the weather yourself and becoming comfortable with how the wind directions result in many different conditions.
 For example North winds with cold air and hot sun produce thermals, where as a south wind can be warm and no thermals.
-To read more about weather go to the forecast page.
+People on courses are automatically subscribe to RobsTv Channel there after £5 per month.